Mac

 3. Carbon Copy Cloner

 Carbon Copy Cloner is a simple, intuitive, and free Mac tool that helps you back up your data.
-It allows you to choose the amount of space you’d like to save and has a handy scheduler that automatically backs up your data.
+It allows you to choose the space you’d like to save and has a handy scheduler that automatically backs up your data.

 4. FileVault